 So the complete app we have created looks like below.

 So, in this article, we have discussed the steps for creating a multi-page website using React.
 Actually, it is a multi-component website but works the same as a multi-page.
-I also added the GitHub repository URL where you get the complete project for reference.
+I also included the GitHub repository URL where you get the complete project for reference.

 Have a nice code.